DUENDE: Flamenco Dance & Culture - Angelina Ramirez | Artistic Director/Founder - Flamenco Por La Vida

 October 31 - December 5 (No class Nov.
 28)

-One of the beautiful things about flamenco is that it is open to everyone regardless of age, nationality, gender, body size, or bone structure.
-If you have the drive and the passion, you can learn it.
+One of the beautiful things about flamenco dance is that anyone regardless of age, nationality, gender or body can do it.
 Flamenco welcomes dancers of all shapes, sizes, and ages.
-In fact, it is the popular belief that flamenco gets better with age.
-The traditional view is that it takes an older dancer to have the emotional maturity to deliver an authentic performance.
+It is popular Spanish belief that flamenco ability improves with age.
+It is an older dancer, that has the emotional experience and journey to deliver an authentic performance.
 Flamencos call this duende.

 About the Instructor: